itsprincerain/Map-travel-mern/README.md

 ## Description
-In this application, you can make an account to login and pin places you have traveled in any location and share your reviews with other users.
+In this application, you can make an account to login/register and pin places you have traveled in any location and share your reviews with other users.

 ## Technologies Used